jokafor26/VlanRouting/README.md

 VLAN VTP & Intervlan Routing

-In this lab I would set up VLAN VTP and configure intervlan routing on multiple switches
+In this lab I set up VLAN VTP and configure intervlan routing on multiple switches

  <img width="991" height="431" alt="image" src="https://github.com/user-attachments/assets/21370766-2e7d-4a10-a622-a34a6d428573" />